How to Write a Business Plan

 • Your products, service and unique selling proposition.
 What are the features of your product or service and what makes it unique compared to what your competitors offer?
 How will you draw customers away from competitors?

 • Your pricing strategy.
 How will your pricing be competitive, but still allow you to make a profit?
-See our factsheet:
+Check out how to decide on a pricing strategy.

 • Your sales and delivery strategy.
 How will you will generate sales?
 Will you sell directly to customers or through other businesses?
 How much will it cost to produce and ship your product?